 Biography

-I was born to Vietnamese refugee parents, and growing up across various American cities taught me adaptability and resourcefulness—traits that shape my approach to making art.
-I originally pursued science and studied microbiology at the University of Texas, but I eventually embraced my creative path and earned an MFA from Parsons School of Design.
-That mix of science and art still lives in my process, blending precision with intuition.
+Born to Vietnamese refugee parents, I grew up across several American cities, an experience that shaped my adaptability, resourcefulness, and approach to making art.
+I studied microbiology at the University of Texas before pivoting to art and earning an MFA from the Parsons School of Design.
+The intersection of science and art shapes my practice, balancing precision, experimentation, and intuition.

 Scroll to Top